Tibetan Youth Congress: Origin

 The TYC was founded on October 7, 1970, in Dharamsala, India, with the 14th Dalai Lama delivering the inaugural address.
 The organization was founded by young Tibetans from the first generation to graduate from contemporary schools and colleges.
 The founding members were Tenzin Geyche Tethong (the Congress's first President), Lodi G. Gyari, Sonam Topgyal and Tenzin N. Tethong.

 Organisation

 The TYC advocates for the independence from China of Tibet, including the three provinces of U-Tsang, Do-toe, and Do-med.
 The group organises cultural exhibitions and festivals to promote global awareness of Tibetan culture.
 Its members also undertake social welfare activities, according to the maxim "Service to the people", with the aim of alleviating social, cultural, and educational problems in the exile community.
 The group's activities include adult education, health education, and infrastructure activities from building public facilities like toilets to planting trees.

-It also serves as an international pressure group, working to bring international attention to Tibet, and criticises Tibet's government-in-exile.
+It also serves as an international pressure group, working to bring international attention to Tibet.
 The organization publishes a quarterly journal, Rangzen, for its members and sponsors.
 It uses mailing lists to circulate news from time to time.